 Today, our members are women and men from many facets of communications.
 We are editors, newspaper reporters, television anchors, radio announcers, free-lance writers, public relations executives, scriptwriters, video producers, photographers, educators, students, and managers of communications-related businesses.

 Our annual Communications Contest, which takes place in January, provides members with the opportunity to compete statewide and nationally in a variety of fields.
-First-place state winners are sent on to compete at NFPW.
+APW participates in the “at-large” contest, whose winners go on to compete at NFPW.
 Winners are announced at the annual national conference.

 The annual APW Conference features seminars and workshops open to the general public and well as the members-only (and their guests) banquet where the Communications Contest winners are announced and celebrated.
 The High School Contest luncheon honors the individual students and top winning school that took awards in the student journalism contest.

-APW is currently organized by four Chapters: Southern Chapter in Tucson, Central Chapter in the Phoenix area and Rim Country Chapter in the Payson area and the Colorado River Chapter covering the tri-state area of Bullhead City, Laughlin, and Needles and nearby areas.
+APW is currently organized by three Chapters: Southern Chapter in Tucson, Central Chapter in the Phoenix area and Rim Country Chapter in the Payson area.

 Go to Join Us for more information on membership.